• Skip to primary navigation

 Each step of the funnel should target the particular offer it will lead to.
 That’s especially important if your offers are quite different.
 But even if you sell similar offers, you may have existing buyers who already own the first offer.

-Creating a new full-funnel can help you target the people interested in that one item.
+Creating a new full funnel can help you target those interested in that one item.
 Then, you can have a better chance of making sales.

 Target the Right Customers

 As you build a funnel to capture potential customers, you need to make sure they’re the right people.
-Ideally, you will know a lot of details about your target buyer, such as their age, location, income, and interests.
+Ideally, you will know many details about your target buyer, such as their age, location, income, and interests.

 However, within that, you need to think about purchase intent.
-Someone may love your business and the products you offer, but the chances of them buying something could be low, such as because of their income.
+Someone may love your business and the products you offer, but the chances of them buying something could be low because of their income.

 While you should also target cold leads to build awareness, you don’t want to focus too much on the top of the funnel.
 Otherwise, you’ll never be able to get people to the buying stage.